mika-cn/mika-cn.github.io/maoxian-web-clipper/native-app/index.md

 You must configure your download path first,

 You will find a file named config.yaml, use any text editor to edit it.
-Notice: if you OS is windows, don't edit it use xxx, use something like notepad++ which can handle line break correctly.
+Notice: if you OS is windows, don't edit it use notePad, use something like notepad++ which can handle line break correctly.

 **Notice: download path must exist**